 Lead ship of her class, Virginia was laid down on May 21st, 1902 at Newport News shipbuilding and Dry Dock Company.
+The other four ships of the class were Nebraska, Georgia, Rhode Island, and New Jersey.
 She was the 5th ship to carry the name Virginia.
-She was launched in April 5th, 1904 at Newport New, Virginia and commissioned into the fleet in May, 1906.
+She was launched in April 5th,1904 at Newport New, Virginia and commissioned into the fleet on May 7,1906.

 The above stemmed cup is made of wood and hand-painted for the launching of the USS Virginia on April 5th, 1904.
 The cup is about 6-inches high with gold on the inside and gold lettering.
 The card at center celebrates the same occasion with the Virginia sliding into the James River across from the Norfolk Naval Station.
 The card is canceled almost 1-year later.
 The card at right shows the traditional christening of the ship at launching.
 Events for the launching were proceeding with a celebration at the Hotel Chamberlin at Fortress Monroe.